 This is one of the best automatic cat bowls on the market.
 This is for a few reasons.
 The first is that unlike other timer-based cat feeders this one doesn’t put the food into its own plastic tray.
 Those feeders have the same problems as plastic bowls in general.
 It is also sturdy enough to stand up to even the most persistent cat in search of a second helping.
 Functionally, it is pretty useful.
 It will automatically dispense your cat’s dry food, great for if you have to be away for an extended period.

 However, these bowls aren’t really useable with wet food, cost quite a bit more, and can be a hassle to use.
 Unless you need your cat’s eating to be regimented, it might be better to stick to a ceramic or metal bowl while you’re around.
 Although if you want something automated, this is a good choice.
+If you want an automatic feeder which is more affordable and you don’t mind having a plastic tray, then this one is a great, dependable choice.

 Automated Wet Food Dispensers

 There are some dispensers available that can be used with wet food rather than dry, such as this one.
 These operate by turning around to reveal a different section at meal times.
 They may have convenience going for them, but there is a cost.
 With storing wet food in one of these dispensers for longer periods of time, the dispenser itself is going to become infested with germs from the remains.
-You’re also going to have to scrub week old cat food from the insides whenever you will it up. it is far from ideal.
+You’re also going to have to scrub week old cat food from the insides whenever you will it up.
+It is far from ideal.

 Double Bowl Set-Ups